 The Ballpark of the Palm Beaches officially opens as the spring training facility for the Washington Nationals and Houston Astros.
 This state-of-the-art, two-team facility features an inviting six-field complex for each team and offers a fan-friendly layout with a 6,500-seat stadium as its centerpiece.

 Lerner’s portfolio consists of over 20 million square feet of commercial real estate, as well as thousands of apartment units and five hotels.
 The company’s development pipeline includes numerous large-scale projects in Fairfax, Loudoun and Montgomery Counties, in addition to the District of Columbia.

 The Lerner family is the proud majority owner of the Washington Nationals Baseball Club.
 As long-time Washington area residents and honored stewards of the national pastime in the Nation’s Capital, the entire Lerner family is committed to franchise excellence, both on the field and off.
-The team – winners of four National League East Division titles since 2012 and the 2019 NL pennant – is buoyed by a talented roster, a strong farm system and the positive “Natitude” of its many fans.
+The team – winners of four National League East Division titles since 2012 and the 2019 NL pennant and World Series – is buoyed by a talented roster, a strong farm system and the positive “Natitude” of its many fans.